 - At this time, the Site and Services do not specifically respond to do-not-track signals.

 We use Google Maps on the Website through an interface provided by Google (the “Google Maps API”) to provide you with additional information.
 Through the Google Maps API, certain location data can be transmitted to Google, but only in an anonymous form.

 - Collection of Information by Others

 We do not knowingly collect any information from any minors, and we comply with all applicable privacy laws including the GDPR, USA Children's Online Privacy Protection Act (“COPPA”) and associated Federal Trade Commission (“FTC”) rules for collecting personal information from minors.
 Please see the FTC's website (www.ftc.gov) for more information.
 Our Site will not knowingly accept personal information from anyone under 13 years old in violation of applicable laws, without consent of a parent or guardian.
 In the event that we discover that a child under the age of 13 has provided PII to us, we will make efforts to delete the child’s information in accordance with the COPPA.
 If you have concerns about this Site or its Services, wish to find out if your child has accessed our Services, or wish to remove your child's personal information from our servers, please contact us at[email protected].

 - California Privacy Rights

 California law allows California residents to request information regarding our disclosures in the prior calendar year, if any, of their PII to third parties.
 To make such a request, please contact us at[email protected].
-Please include enough detail for us to locate your file; at a minimum, your name, email and username, if any.
+Please include enough detail for us to locate your file; at a minimum, your name and email, if any.
 We will attempt to provide you with the requested information within thirty (30) days of receipt.
 We reserve our right not to respond to requests sent more than once in a calendar year, or requests submitted to an address other than the one posted in this notice.
 Please note that this law does not cover all information sharing.
 Our disclosure only includes information covered by the law.